Top 10 Scams Targeting Seniors & How to Avoid Them

 • Never click a link or download a file from a mail from a stranger.
 Mark these mails as spam and block the sender’s address.

-Take care of the basic internet safety guidelines.
 Do not open an email from a stranger and never share your personal information online.

 9. Fake Credit Cards Offers

+Next type of internet scams targeting seniors are fake credit card offers.
 Scammers offer you a credit card deal that is too good to be true.
 Credit card scams have many different versions.

 How Credit Cards Scams Work

-Scammer imitates a well-known credit card company (like Visa or Mastercard) and offers you a credit card with a pre-approved limit.
 The scammer asks you for an up-front payment for the credit card’s annual fee.
 You may be asked for your social security information and bank information.
-Such offers are complete scams and a way to steal your personal and bank account information.

 In another version of this scam, you may get an email claiming that your credit card has been overcharged for a service or product.
 The scammer will mention the name of a service that you use (like Netflix or Spotify) or mention a product that you recently bought online.
-You will be asked to provide your bank account information for a proper refund.

 How to Avoid Fake Credit Card Scams